Frequently Asked Questions for Online Synchronous Teaching and Learning

 Online classes at Tri-C have always required headsets and microphones.
 Students are directed to visit the Attending a Web Conference page, Technical Requirements page, and online bookstore.

-Faculty are asking if their virtual lecture sessions can be recorded.
-Do they need student permission if video streams are being shared?
+Can virtual lecture sessions can be recorded?
+Do faculty need student permission if video streams are being shared?

 Yes, virtual lecture sessions can be recorded.
 It is recommended that cameras not be required for the entire session due to bandwidth issues.
 The link to the recording should be placed in the online course site so that viewing is restricted to class members only.
 Also, faculty can set the recording preferences to “content-only view,” in which no participant video is recorded.
 For more information visit our FERPA and Online Class Recordings page.